 Gosh.

-Yeah, when I'd put your TV show on at night, she'd she'd perk up and she's like sniffing the TV.
+Yeah, when I'd put your TV show on at night, she'd perk up and she's like sniffing the TV.

-Like what you know, what what where is he?
+Like, you know, where is he?

-Why should I recognize your voice?
+Why do they recognize your voice?

-Except treat used to jump at the TV because it was like, oh, this is the guy that used to make me jump.
+Except Treat used to jump at the TV because it was like, oh, this is the guy that used to make me jump.

 No way.